oap-project/sql-ds-cache/docs/User-Guide.md

 Start Plasma service on each node with following command, then run your workload.
 If you install OAP by Conda, you can find `plasma-store-server` in the path **$HOME/miniconda2/envs/oapenv/bin/**.

+Change the permission of `/tmp/plasmaStore` to 777 if you are not `root` user to run following command.

 ```
 ./plasma-store-server -m 15000000000 -s /tmp/plasmaStore -d /mnt/pmem
 ```

 Remember to kill `plasma-store-server` process if you no longer need cache, and you should delete `/tmp/plasmaStore` which is a Unix domain socket.

-- Use Yarn to start Plamsa service
+- Use Yarn to start Plasma service
 When using Yarn(Hadoop version >= 3.1) to start Plasma service, you should provide a json file as below.
 ```
 {